zuezue-dev/lunar/docs/src/contributing.md

 The `main` branch hosts the latest stable version of the software and documentation.
 Whereas the `develop` branch hosts new features and updates in active development between releases.

+If you're looking to hotfix onto an older supported release, you should target that release branch when creating your own branch and Pull Request.

 ## Documentation

 If you would like to contribute to the documentation you can do easily by following these instructions...